carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 - Integrated into 4 major documentation platforms
 - Pull request: "This is exactly what we needed, each tool does one thing perfectly!"
 - Featured in MCP showcase: "Example of thoughtful MCP server design that LLMs love"
-- Community fork expanded it following the same easy to follow [[the-intention-statement-framework-for-agentic-systems|Intention Statement Framework for Agentic Systems]]
+- Community fork expanded it following the same easy to follow [[the-intention-statement-framework-for-agentic-systems|The agentic intention framework]]

 The key differences?
 Eduardo designed for agentic interaction.
 Monica designed for flexibility.
 Bruno designed for API reuse.

 ## The pitfalls of unclear intention

-After seeing Eduardo, Monica, and Bruno's six-month outcomes, you might be ready to craft your own clear intention for your MCP servers and tools using [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]].
+After seeing Eduardo, Monica, and Bruno's six-month outcomes, you might be ready to craft your own clear intention for your MCP servers and tools using [[the-intention-statement-framework-for-agentic-systems|The agentic intention framework]].

 But if you're still unconvinced that unclear intentions create real problems, here are specific pitfalls across three critical categories.
 These aren't theoretical concerns, they're inevitable challenges for LLMs.